10 Dove Hunting Tips That Will Help You Shoot More Birds This Season

-3. Look for Varied Food Sources
+3. A Good Dove Hunter Looks for Varied Food Sources

 Most hunters recognize agricultural crop fields that will attract birds.
 However, if you understand which native plants are most attractive to doves you’ll be able to identify potential hotspot that might be overlooked by others.
 Doves feed on a variety of native and non-native plants in the fall, and very few hunters can recognize all of them.
 Pay particular attention to stands of barnyard grass, ragweed, Johnson grass, lespedeza, poke weed (identifiable by its purple berries and stems), sedges, and wild peas.
 All of these plants are very attractive to the birds—and largely ignored by other hunters.
 Open areas around these plants are hidden dove hotspots.

 5. Knock Out The Competition

 Native mourning doves face intense competitive pressure from their non-native relative, the Eurasian collared dove.
 Escaped collared doves took up residence in the U.S. in the 1970s and since then they have spread across the nation.
 That’s not a good thing for mourning doves since collared doves compete successfully for the same resources as their native cousins, and state wildlife agencies offer liberal seasons and bag limits on collared doves.
 In many areas of the country collared doves are also a real nuisance to farmers, and they are often seen picking off waste grain around agricultural complexes.
 By actively hunting collared doves you’ll improve the environment for mourning doves while simultaneously filling your freezer with protein, and since collared doves (like mourning doves) are members of the Columbidae bird family they make excellent table fare.
 Be sure to check your hunting regulations before heading afield.